expo/expo/docs/pages/modules/module-api.md

 After several years of maintaining over 50 native modules in the Expo SDK, we have found out that many issues that have arisen were caused by unhandled null values or using incorrect types.
 Modern language features can help developers avoid these bugs; for example, the lack of optional types combined with the dynamism of Objective-C made it tough to catch certain classes of bugs that would have been caught by the compiler in Swift.

-This is one of the reasons why the Expo module ecosystem was designed from the ground up to be used with modern native languages: Swift and Kotlin.
+This is one of the reasons why the Expo Modules ecosystem was designed from the ground up to be used with modern native languages: Swift and Kotlin.

 ### Passing data between runtimes

 Another big pain point that we have encountered is the validation of arguments passed from JavaScript to native functions.
 This is especially error prone, time consuming, and difficult to maintain when it comes to `NSDictionary` or `ReadableMap`, where the type of values is unknown in runtime and each property needs to be validated separately by the developer.
-A valuable feature of the Expo module API is that it has full knowledge of the argument types the native function expects, so it can pre-validate and convert the arguments for you!
+A valuable feature of the Expo native modules API is that it has full knowledge of the argument types the native function expects, so it can pre-validate and convert the arguments for you!
 The dictionaries can be represented as native structs that we call [Records](#records).
 Knowing the argument types, it is also possible to [automatically convert arguments](#convertibles) to some platform-specific types (e.g. `{ x: number, y: number }` or `[number, number]` can be translated to CoreGraphics's `CGPoint` for your convenience).

 ## Get Started

 ### 1. Set up the library as an Expo module

-To use the Expo module API, you need [set up your library as an Expo module](overview).
+To use the Expo Modules API for native modules, you need [set up your library as an Expo module](overview).
 Once that is complete, create Swift and Kotlin files from the below templates.

 <CodeBlocksTable>